janbaer/janbaer/README.md

 Here are some ideas to get you started:

-- 🔭 I'm working with Kubernetes, Docker, Node.js, React.js, Next.js
+- 🔭 I'm working with Kubernetes, Docker, Node.js, React.js, Next.js, Go
-- 🌱 Currently I learn Go

-- 📫 How to reach me: better not ;-)